 What are shortcodes?
 You’ve probably heard the term before, but likely assumed it was just a technical concept that the average WordPress user doesn’t need to understand.

 Or, maybe you’ve used a shortcode or two before, but didn’t quite grasp exactly how they worked at a deeper level.

 Either way, if you want to unlock the full potential of WooCommerce, you’ll definitely want to familiarize yourself with shortcodes.

 Why?
 Because they power much of the plugin’s functionality, including all of the public-facing pages like Checkout, Cart, and Product Categories.

-Most importantly, knowing how to use WooCommerce shortcodes allows you to create highly-customized sales pages and build an incredibly powerful eCommerce site for any situation.
+Most importantly, knowing how to use WooCommerce shortcodes allows you to create highly-customized sales pages, and an incredible sales funnel to build a powerful eCommerce site for any situation.

 In this post, you’ll learn the following:

 - Why you should use WooCommerce shortcodes

 Let’s get started!